Lemoncode/fonk-validator-builder/README.md

-# form-validator-builder
+# fonk-validator-builder

-Helper library to create `validators` supported by [form-validation](https://github.com/Lemoncode/form-validation) library.
+Helper library to create `validators` supported by [fonk](https://github.com/Lemoncode/fonk) library.

 # How to use it

 - Create validator repository in https://github.com/Lemoncode.
-A good repository name will be **_validator-name_-validator**.
-For example, `is-number-validator`.
+A good repository name will be **fonk-_validator-name_-validator**.
+For example, `fonk-is-number-validator`.

 - Add repository to [circleci](https://circleci.com/add-projects/gh/Lemoncode):